Dayton Triangle, Aurora, CO Violent Crime Rates and Maps

 More cost data

-The D grade indicates that the rate of violent crime is higher than that of the average US neighborhood.
-Dayton Triangle ranks in the 18th percentile for safety, meaning it is safer than 18% of neighborhoods but less safe than 82%.
-This analysis applies only to Dayton Triangle's official city boundaries.
+The D grade reflects how often assault, robbery, rape, and murder occur in Dayton Triangle against the average US neighborhood, where the rate is higher than the norm.
+Dayton Triangle sits in the 18th percentile for violent-crime safety, ahead of 18% of neighborhoods and behind 82%.
+The grade covers only Dayton Triangle's official city boundaries.
 See the table below for nearby neighborhoods.

-When looking at total crime counts (rather than per capita rates), the north parts of Dayton Triangle, Aurora, CO see the most incidents - about 12 per year.
-In contrast, the south part of the neighborhood has the fewest, with approximately 2 crimes annually.
+Counting total incidents instead of per-capita rates, the north parts of Dayton Triangle, Aurora, CO report the most violent crime, about 12 cases per year.
+The south part reports the fewest, around 2 per year.

 The Cost of Crime™ in Dayton Triangle, Aurora, CO